knative-extensions/net-istio/ISTIO.md

 #### 2. Run `hack/update-codegen.sh`

-  The script updates manifest automatically so you just kick it:
+  The script updates the manifest automatically so you just kick it:

   ```sh
   ./hack/update-codegen.sh